MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 If you're ready to deploy Teams to the users in your organization, you don't have to wait until you deploy Version 1902 of Office 365 ProPlus.
 If you want to install Teams to an existing installation of Office 365 ProPlus, you can have your users install Teams for themselves from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads), or you can deploy it for them by [following these instructions](https://docs.microsoft.com/MicrosoftTeams/msi-deployment).

 > [!NOTE]
-> Teams is already installed by default for ***new*** installations of the following:
+> Teams is also included with the following ***new*** installations:
 > - Office 365 Business, starting with Version 1901, which was released on January 31, 2019.
-Office 365 Business is the version of Office that is included with the Office 365 Business and Office 365 Business Premium plans.
+Office 365 Business is the version of Office that is included with certain business plans, such as the Microsoft 365 Business plan and the Office 365 Business Premium plan.
 > - Office for Mac, starting with Version 16.21, which was released on January 16, 2019.
 Office for Mac comes with any plan that includes Office 365 Business or Office 365 ProPlus.
 For more information, see [Microsoft Teams installations on a Mac](#microsoft-teams-installations-on-a-mac).

 ## How to exclude Microsoft Teams from being installed with Office 365 ProPlus on devices running Windows